gary-ntnx/nx-jitter/aos7.5-storage-jitter.md

 There are some gflags which control the dynamic rebalancing
 ###### load balancing defaults
 ```
+epoll_load_balance_high_idle_threshold_percent : 40  (Less than 60% busy)
-  epoll_load_balance_high_idle_threshold_percent : If an epoll driver is more than this percent idle, it is considered a destination candidate by the load balancer. : int32 :: 40
+    If an epoll driver is more than this percent idle, it is considered a destination candidate by the load balancer.
+epoll_load_balance_low_idle_threshold_percent : 15 (More than 85% idle)
-  epoll_load_balance_low_idle_threshold_percent : If an epoll driver is less than this percent idle, it is considered a source candidate by the load balancer. : int32 :: 15
+   If an epoll driver is less than this percent idle, it is considered a source candidate by the load balancer.
 ```
 Hacked.
 ```